bobeff/programming-math-science/README.md

 ## Multithreading and Concurrency

+* [Is Parallel Programming Hard, And, If So, What Can You Do About It?](https://mirrors.edge.kernel.org/pub/linux/kernel/people/paulmck/perfbook/perfbook.html) by *Paul E. McKenney*

 * [POSIX Threads Programming](https://hpc-tutorials.llnl.gov/posix) by *Blaise Barney*

 * [The Little Book of Semaphores](https://greenteapress.com/wp/semaphores) by *Allen B. Downey*